Status: very-rough draft

 Pure-software

-We hold inputs roughly fixed, or capped under some humanly-achievable threshold, and AI of various forms is able to improve the efficiency of all the different parts of the chain that
+We hold inputs roughly fixed, or capped under some humanly-achievable threshold, and AI of various forms is able to improve the efficiency of all the different parts of the chain that it controls.

 .arunim.fyi